Last Updated on May 18, 2023 by Jorian

 Here is a guide I wrote on how to descale your Breville Barista Express.

-Adding descaling to your regular maintenance routine will not only help with pressure issues but also extends the lifespan of your machine.
+Adding descaling to your regular maintenance routine will not only help with pressure issues but also extend the lifespan of your machine.

 The Coffee Beans Are Too Old

-Light and medium roast coffee beans have a lot less co2 in them than darker roast coffee beans.
-But light and medium roast beans can also hold co2 a lot better than darker roast beans resulting in them staying fresh longer.
+Light and medium roast beans can hold CO2 a lot longer than darker roast beans resulting in them staying fresh longer.

-It’s advised you consume dark roast coffee beans within a month.
-Light and medium roast coffee beans can stay good for a bit longer.
+That’s why it’s advised to consume dark roast coffee beans within a month.
+Light and medium-roast coffee beans are best consumed within three months after roasting.

 Adjust The Top Burr Grind Setting